cakephp/docs/en/controllers/middleware.rst

         }
     }

-Now that we've made a very simple middleware, lets attach it to our application::
+Now that we've made a very simple middleware, let's attach it to our application::

-    // in src/Application.php
+    // In src/Application.php
     namespace App;

     use App\Middleware\SimpleMiddleware;